The F-150 Lightning is finally shipping — is Ford ready?

 “We’re making a lot of progress.
 I’m very impressed with the team that Google has put in place,” Farley says.
 “They’ve been very accommodating — you can imagine that we don’t want a generic solution for the instrument panel for Mustang.
 We want, like, line lock to do a burnout.
 But it is slightly delayed, so that’ll be later in the fall.”

-“I think I think if we do our job right, I’ll be worrying about that for the rest of my career.”
+“I think if we do our job right, I’ll be worrying about that for the rest of my career.”

 Loading comments...